Pratyush-design12/Who-Am-I/README.md

 ## Last Modified
- 2020-11-19
+ 2020-11-26

 ## Author
  Pratyush Prasad

 ## 50-word Description of the ME
-I’m comfortable adjusting to any situation and don’t get flustered easily when faced with unexpected challenges.
-I've proved this many times throughout my life by taking extreme challenges solely for pure dedication and enjoyment.
+I’m comfortable adjusting to any situation and I don’t get flustered easily when faced with unexpected challenges.
+I've confirmed this many times throughout my life by taking extreme challenges solely for pure dedication and enjoyment.

 ## 50-word Description of My Career Path
 Since I have acquired problem-solving and risk taking skills, I consider myself to become a Chief Executive Officer of multinational company founded by me.
 Meanwhile for education I am considering to pursue a Masters in Business (MBA) which will hopefully guide me throughout my vigorous career path.